 I also recently rediscovered a form of healing music called Wholetones.
 This healing music uses specific frequencies to help facilitate restorative sleep and create a sense of peace.
 My baby boy, Dimitry, used to get very stressed out in the car, often crying in his car seat.
 While playing lullabies helped a bit, Dimitry immediately stopped fussing and started sleeping with the Wholetones music!
 I don’t know if this is a coincidence, but I’ve kept that CD in my car player ever since!

-Orderliness and predictability are your friends.
 Plan your life that way when you can.
 Get organized, and keep your space neat and clean.
 Schedule times to clean the house and catch up on life.
-Make sure you schedule down time as well.
+Make sure you schedule downtime as well.

-Laughter Rx.
-Laughter is known to boost oxytocin levels.
 Reach out to your partner or call a friend, and do some positive bonding — but only if doing so gives you energy.
 Are you an extrovert or an introvert?
 Does socializing give you energy, or take away your energy?
 In some cases, the answer depends on the person and the situation.
 If you are energized by socializing, know that bonding with dear friends and sharing laughter, can boost oxytocin and help counter the negative effects of our stress hormone, cortisol!
-Even if you’re an introvert, there are other ways to laugh, like watching a funny movie, show or stand-up comedy, or reading or listening to a funny book.
-Just be sure to do whatever makes you laugh!

-Start a journal.
 Make a list of what makes you feel better and what makes you feel worse, and be mindful of those things.
 Focus on doing more of the things that make you feel good, big or small (i.e. having a warm cup of your favorite tea), and less of the things that make you feel worse.
 You can also use your journal to start a daily gratitude exercise.
-Often in times of increased stress, especially when we’re not feeling well, or feel like we do not have control, it can be difficult to remember the good things in our lives.
-Starting each morning by writing down three things you are grateful for, may help to shift your entire day!

 I also created this handy graphic which includes a recap of the strategies above, so you can share, print, or save it, and refer to it whenever you need a reminder!